How Long Does It Take to Learn Python? Hours by Goal

 -

 Believing "I'll learn Python in a month."
-Possible for the most basic syntax.
-Not possible for professional productivity.
-The month claim usually comes from people who already knew how to code.
+True for row one of the definitions table, impossible for row three.
+The claim usually comes from someone who already knew how to code and was really learning new syntax, which is a much smaller job.

 -